mate-academy/react_phone-catalog/README.md

 # Reflection

 It was amazing and challenging expirience with creating single-page responsive app using whole bunch of interesting technologies, described above.
 I created my first custom hook for slider and understand what is closure.
 I shared the ref between components from the bottom of my heart.
 Understood the power of react-router and URLParams.
 Takled with sliders and paginagation.
+I tried to create minimum amount of maximum reusable components.
+I also tried to find the golden mean for elements decomposition depth.
 As a backend I made a simple node js api which returns the same data every time, and deployed it on Debian.
 When I have free time I will rewrite it with Redux.
 Thank you for watching 👨‍🦲